Discovering Norman Brown’s Guitar Gear

 Under: Famous Guitar Players

 Norman Brown is known for his jazz solo career as much as his work as a part of the supergroup BWB [with Kirk Whalum and trumpeter Rick Braun].
-While there isn’t a ton of guitar gear information out there, I’ve tried to piece together what Norman uses.
+While there isn’t a ton of information about what gear he uses, I’ve tried to piece together Norman Brown’s guitar gear.

 Norman has played everything from standard George Benson signature Ibanez to his own line of Eastman guitars.
 He’s currently playing a signature model from Singleton Guitars.
 It’s pretty unique!
 Thanks to Mark Singleton for the information and the pictures.